 None of this is to say that the iPhone is about to collapse or immediately decline in popularity.
 But what’s happened is others have closed the gap and have been able to grab more share in the still fast-expanding global market for smart phones.
 Eventually, those gains can’t help but eat into Apple’s future sales.

 Given how Apple let its early lead in personal computing slip away, but did not let an early lead in iPods evaporate, the company knows what it needs to do, I suspect.
-Apple slipped in PCs when it ignored where the market was headed and what customers wanted.
+Apple slipped in PCs when it ignored where the market was headed and what customers wanted (more recently, its fortunes revived with cheaper models and a broader range of choices).
 In the case of the iPod, Apple broadened its line by adding offerings at various sizes, colors and price points while still innovating at the cutting edge with the iPod Touch.
 Competitors were left no empty spaces to get a toe hold.

 For a while, the iPhone was so far ahead of the competition that Apple’s simple product line was more than enough to capture huge market share.
 But as Android phone makers have caught up, the iPhone’s worldwide share peaked and started to slip.
 Apple so far has left several “open spaces” in the market, allowing competitors like Samsung to thrive by offering phones with larger screen sizes and at lower prices (even the “free” iPhone 4S in the United States costs $450 without a subsidy from a wireless carrier).